cutlets14/guides/poodr-metz.md

   - Usable - Existing code should be usable in new and unexpected contexts
   - Exemplary - The code itself should encourage those who change it to perpetuate these qualities
+- Looking for nouns that represent objects in the domain is a good way to identify potential classes.
+This, alone, isn't enough - you will need to ensure that a noun has both data and behavior associated with it to qualify as a class.

+## Determining if a class has a single responsibility
+1. Pretend that the class is sentient and interrogate it.
+2. Describe the class in a single sentence.
+   1. If the sentence contains "and", the class likely has more than one responsibility.
+   2. If the sentence contains "or", the class has more than one responsibility and they aren't even very related.
+3. When everything in a class is related to its central purpose, the class is said to be highly-cohesive or to have a single responsibility.
+Said differently, the class is cohesive when everything the class does is highly related to its purpose.

+## When to make the decision?
+- When the future cost of doing nothing is the same as the current cost, postpone the decision.
+Make the decision only when you must with the information you have at the time.

+## Writing code that embraces change
+1. Depend on behavior, not data.
+   1. Follow D.R.Y. - every tiny bit of behavior lives in one and only one place.
+   2. Hide instance variables - always hide instance variables by wrapping them in accessor methods instead of directly referring to them even from the class that defines them.
+Use `attr_reader` as a quick way to create wrapping/encapsulating methods for instance variables.
+   3. Hide data structures - never depend on a complex data structure and try your best to avoid leaky references.
+References to data structures are not DRY and such knowledge should be limited to one place.
+Use the Ruby `Struct` class to wrap a structure which trades indexing into a structure for sending messages to an object.
+Usage of `Structs` allows one to isolate messy structural information and DRYs out the code making the class far more tolerant of change.
+At all times, try to hide the mess even from yourself.
+2. Enforce Single Responsibility everywhere
+   1. Extract extra responsibilities from methods - Methods, like classes, should have a single responsibility - for all of the same reasons. ** You do not have to know where you're going to use good design practices to get there.
+Good practices reveeal design.**
+   2. Methods that have a single responsibility confer the following benefits:
+      1. Expose previously hidden qualities - Refactoring a class so that all of its methods have an SR has a clarifying effect on the class - even if you do not intend to reorganize the methods into other classes today.
+      2. Avoid the need for comments - if a bit of code inside a method needs a comment, extract that bit into a separate method.
+The new method name serves the same purpose as did the old comment.
+      3. Encourage reuse - other programmers will reuse the methods instead of duplicating the code.
+They will follow the pattern you have established and create small, reusable methods in turn.
+      4. Are easy to move to another class - small methods are easy to move because rearrangement is much easier without the need for a lot of method extraction and refactoring.
+   3. Isolate extra responsibilities in Classes - preserve your ability to make a decision later
+      1. Use the same pattern as hiding data structures by leveraging a `Struct` with a `do/end` block enclosing the method of interest.
+      2. If you have a muddled class with too many responsibilities, separate those responsibility into different classes.
+Concentrate on the primary class.
+      3. If you cannot remove extraneous responsibilities, isolate them and ensure that they don't leak into the class.
+Isolating them allows them to be extracted easily if the domain is clarified in the future.